Skip to content

-Designed solely for students who’ve completed the MITx MicroMasters program in Data, Economics, and Development Policy, this degree pathway offers an innovative sustainability and social justice curriculum to complement the MITx curriculum.
+Designed solely for students who’ve completed the MITx MicroMasters program in Data, Economics, and Design of Policy (formerly known as the MITx MicroMasters program in Data, Economics, and Development Policy), this degree pathway offers an innovative sustainability and social justice curriculum to complement the MITx curriculum.
 The pathway will help you gain the breadth and perspective necessary to lead development initiatives for your communities.

 Harvard Extension School is a member of the Global Association of Master in Development Practice.
 It meets the association’s standard of core development practice competencies.